 For this condition I refer to my case knowledge.
 For each country-decade, I record full membership in the crisp set ‘cost cutting pension reforms’ where there has been one or more such reform.
 A full list of cost-cutting reforms is available on request.

-Fragmentation of political power (hi_frag)
+Consensus democracy (hi_cons)

-To measure the fragmentation or concentration of political power, I create a composite indicator.
-For the fragmentation of business and labour interests I use the Hicks-Kenworthy indicator of corporatism (Kenworthy, 2003), and I proxy party fragmentation per country-decade using an indicator of the 'effective number of parties' (effpar_leg) from the Comparative Political Data Set.
-To create my composite measure of political fragmentation, I standardise these indicators and take the average.
-The resulting indicator ranges from 0.3378317 to 2.1629317, as shown in Table 3.
+Closely following Lijphart (2012), I proxy the presence of institutions associated with ‘consensus’ democracy (hi_cons) using a composite indicator made up of the Hicks-Kenworthy indicator of corporatism (Kenworthy, 2003), and the 'effective number of parties' from the CPDS (Armingeon et al., 2011).
+The composite indicator closely proxies the ‘executive-parties’ dimension of Lijphart’s explanatory framework, since the effective number of parties in a political system is expected to be causally linked to all aspects of this dimension except for the level of corporatism (Lijphart, 2012: 170).
+Consensus democracies are also characterised by their federal rather than unitary structure.
+However, the ‘federal-unitary’ dimension is not significantly associated with differences in policy outcomes (Lijphart, 2012: 272), so I focus here on the ‘exectutive-parties’ dimension of democratic institutions.
+Consensus democracies are also characterised by their federal rather than unitary structure.
+However, the ‘federal-unitary’ dimension is not significantly associated with differences in policy outcomes (Lijphart, 2012: 272), so I focus here on the ‘exectutive-parties’ dimension of democratic institutions.

-I use this composite indicator to calibrate membership of the fuzzy-set ‘high political fragmentation’.
 On ordering the data there is a very prominent gap between New Zealand in the 1920s and the Netherlands in the 1980s, and I use this to anchor the point of maximum ambiguity for set membership at 1.194.
-On this basis, the Netherlands, Switzerland and Denmark in all decades are more in than out of the set ‘high political fragmentation’.
+On this basis, the Netherlands, Switzerland and Denmark in all decades are more in than out of the set ‘high consensus’.
 Using two further gaps in the data, the anchors for full non-membership and full membership are set at 0.587 and 1.975 respectively.

 Table 4.
 Summary table of underlying data